Ventricular Septal Defects

 Right two chambers – right atrium and right ventricle pump the deoxygenated blood collected from various parts of the body to the lungs.
 Blood gets saturated with oxygen in the lungs and returns back to the left side of the heart.

-Ventricular septal defects (VSD) is a common type of congenital heart defect, which is characterized by an abnormal opening or a hole in interventricular septum, the dividing wall between right and left ventricles.
-The oxygen-rich blood from the left ventricle will enter into the right ventricle through the opening, thereby getting mixed with deoxygenated blood and then enters into lungs.
+Ventricular septal defects (VSD) is a common type of congenital heart defect, which is characterized by an abnormal opening or a hole in the interventricular septum, the dividing wall between right and left ventricles.
+The oxygen-rich blood from the left ventricle will enter into the right ventricle through the opening, thereby getting mixed with deoxygenated blood which then enters into lungs.
 This will force the heart and lungs to work harder.

 The exact cause of VSD is unknown.
 During fetal heart developmental stage, the heart develops from a large tube which eventually divides into chambers and walls.
 Any abnormality in this process will lead to the formation of a defect in the septum.
 If the defect is in the interventricular septum, then it is said to be ventricular septal defect.
 There may be one or more VSDs.

 Based on the location and development of VSD, it is classified into following types:

 - Conoventricular Ventricular Septal Defect: It occurs just below the pulmonary and aortic valves.